kailash-manasarovar/statement/docs/timeline/2024/august.md

 - I believe I also saw a profile pic of this woman in a bedroom, crouched down at the wall crying.
 - The photo I saw had to be coming from a spy-cam up in the corner of the room.
 - It looked a lot like one of the master bedrooms at Joan Fuster, nearly exactly like mine except a different arrangement.
-- This may be a close up of the other pic I saw.
+- This may be a close up of that pic.

 <!--
 | ![pic]( ../../content/images/targeted-women/3.png ) The profile message on this pic mentioned three blows to the head. |